-- To address the gap in south-east LGA, upgrade Hughes Park to a District Park in the future by expanding the size and improving the facilities provided. - To address the gap in the south-west of the LGA, the Action Plan recommends identifying a suitable location in the southwest for a district level off-leash dog park area in the future.
+- To address the gap in the south-east of the local government area, upgrade Hughes Park to a District Park in the future by expanding the size and improving the facilities provided. - To address the gap in the south-west of the local government area, the Action Plan recommends identifying a suitable location for a district level off-leash dog park area in the future.
 Virginius Reserve, Padstow has been identified as the most suitable option for investigation.

-On assessing potential locations against the above criteria for new off-leash dog parks to address the gap in south-west LGA, the Action Plan identifies the need to engage with the community on the inclusion of a dedicated off-leash dog area in Virginius Reserve, Padstow.
+On assessing potential locations against the above criteria for new off-leash dog parks to address the gap in the south-west of the local government area, the Action Plan identified the need to engage with the community on the inclusion of a dedicated off-leash dog area in Virginius Reserve, Padstow.
+In accordance with this, Council undertook targeted community engagement during the public exhibition of this Plan.
+There was high levels of engagement with local residents, and a suitable location within the Reserve has been identified that balances the needs of all the park users.